International Society for Nanoscale Science, Computation, and Engineering

 The International Society for Nanoscale Science, Computation, and Engineering (ISNSCE, pronounced like "essence") is a scientific society specializing in nanotechnology and DNA computing.
 It was started in 2004 by Nadrian Seeman, founder of the field of DNA nanotechnology.
 According to the society, its purpose is "to promote the study of the control of the arrangement of the atoms in matter, examine the principles that lead to such control, to develop tools and methods to increase such control, and to investigate the use of these principles for molecular computation, and for engineering on the finest possible scales."

 ISNSCE sponsors two academic conferences each year: the first is Foundations of Nanoscience (FNANO), and the second is the International Conference on DNA Computing and Molecular Computation (DNA Computing).
 The FNANO conference has been held in Snowbird, Utah each year in April since 2004, and focuses on molecular self-assembly of nanoscale materials and devices.
 DNA Computing focuses on biomolecular computing and DNA nanotechnology, and has been held annually since 1995.
-The proceedings of DNA Computing are published as part of the Lecture Notes in Computer Science book series.
+The proceedings of DNA Computing were published as part of the Lecture Notes in Computer Science book series until 2019, and since 2020 have been published as part of the Leibniz International Proceedings in Informatics.